Australian Wildlife Week

-Australian Wildlife Week is commemorated across the country during the first week of October to encourage a positive relationship between humanity and nature.
+Australian Wildlife Week is celebrated across the country during the first week of October to encourage a positive relationship between humanity and nature.

 Unfortunately, Australia’s wildlife has suffered significant declines since European colonisation, mainly through direct anthropogenic impacts.
 Land clearing, invasive species, and climate change are substantial threats to wildlife ecosystems and are key contributing factors to the loss of Australia’s threatened species.

-The Society has established many projects over time help to safeguard Australia’s wildlife.
-The New South Wales Platypus Alliance advocated for a complete ban on opera house nets across the state to help protect platypus and other wildlife from the risk of entanglement and death. #SnipRingsforWildlife aims to raise awareness and encourage individuals to protect Australia’s wildlife by cutting through plastic rings, rubber bands, hair ties, the loops of face masks, and dome-shaped plastic lids before disposing of them.
+The Society has established many projects over time help to safeguard Australia’s wildlife, including #SnipRingsforWildlife – a campaign that aims to raise awareness and encourage individuals to protect Australia’s wildlife by cutting through plastic rings, rubber bands, hair ties, the loops of face masks, and dome-shaped plastic lids before disposing of them.

-This year, to celebrate Australian Wildlife Week, we are hosting an online webinar.
-The webinar will showcase wildlife research and conservation projects across Australia.
-We will be joined by five keynote speakers, who will provide an overview of their projects.
-We will also be joined by six of the Society’s University Research Grant winners, who will summarise their research and the importance of protecting Australian wildlife ecosystems.
+This year, to celebrate Australian Wildlife Week, we hosted an online webinar on Tuesday 5 October 2021 10:30 am to 12:30 pm.
+The webinar showcased wildlife research and conservation projects across Australia.
+We were joined by five keynote speakers, from across Australia, who provided an overview of their projects.
+We were also be joined by six of the Society’s 2021 University Research Grant winners, who summarised their research and the importance of protecting Australian wildlife.

 A copy of the webinar is available below.
 We hope you learn something new and are inspired to take action to protect Australia’s wildlife before it is too late.